Today in Tribe History: August 11, 2006

 1942 – Cleveland starter Al Milnar takes a no-hitter into the ninth, losing it with two outs on a single by Detroit’s Doc Cramer.
 The game eventually will end in a 14-inning scoreless tie as rules prohibit the game from being continued under the lights.
 It was the first game scheduled of a twi-night doubleheader.

 1951 – It is Ladies Night in Cleveland and a crowd of 70,119 see a four-hitter from the Indians’ Early Wynn as they defeat the White Sox, 2-1.
-Former Indians first baseman Eddie Robinson hit a solo home run in the second and Al Rosen tied it with a blast in the bottom of the frame.
+Former Indians first baseman Eddie Robinson hit a solo home run for Chicago in the second and Al Rosen tied it with a blast in the bottom of the frame.
 Wynn’s solo homer in the seventh broke the tie.
 The Indians’ ninth straight win keeps them tied with the Yankees for first place.